ShindouMihou/korin/README.md

 func main() {
 	korin := kbuild.NewKorin()

+	// If you'd like to silent the logger, uncomment the line below (this doesn't affect when error logs when preprocessing)
+	// korin.Logger = kbuild.NoOpLogger

 	korin.Run("cmd/app.go")  // Replace this value with your entry point if it isn't cmd/app.go }
 ```